 Dee Smith, chairperson of Remembrance Project, lead volunteers through the final steps of preparation for the unveiling of the REMEMBRANCE MEMORIAL MARKER that will be placed in Decatur on March 29, 2020 at 2:00 p.m., Manuel J. Maloof Auditorium, 1300 Commerce Dr. Decatur, GA 30030.
 After the ceremony there will be a procession to the court house where the marker will be unveiled.

 Dee Smith, chairperson Remembrance Project, presents Rev. Robert V. Thompson his life membership plaque from the NAACP.
 Rev. Thompson has been active in preparing for the remembrance marker that will be dedicated on March 29, 2020 in Decatur, GA.

 History of the Remembrance Project

-The work began in 2018 with a civil rights day trip to Montgomery, AL to visit the museum and memorial established by EJI to the victims of racial terrorism, and is moving into its second phase, which includes an essay contest for secondary school and college students and development of a substantial program of Remembrance Memorials and activities in September 2019.
+September 18, 2019, Interfaith Service is the official kickoff to our Journey of Remembrance and Reconciliation.
 The project is gaining momentum for its third phase, which includes approval by the Board of Commissioners of DeKalb County to erect a marker in Decatur Square; placement of a second marker in Lithonia; and collaboration with EJI to move the marker from Montgomery to Decatur, along with an iron or steel module bearing the names of DeKalb’s lynching victims.
-These and other related activities will be celebrated during Remembrance Week, September 14 to 22, 2019, culminating in an unveiling ceremony and reception on September 22nd.
+These and other related activities will be celebrated during a series of events culminating in an unveiling ceremony and reception.
+Details of the events will follow.